Treaty of Lausanne: Agreements

 Among many agreements, there was a separate agreement with the United States, the Chester concession.
 In the United States, the treaty was opposed by several groups, including the Committee Opposed to the Lausanne Treaty (COLT), and on 18 January 1927, the United States Senate refused to ratify the treaty by a vote of 50–34, six votes short of the two-thirds required by the Constitution.
 Consequently, Turkey annulled the concession.

 Besides, Turkey was obliged to instate four European advisors on juridical matters for five years.
 The advisors were to observe a juridical reform in Turkey.
 The advisors contract could be renewed if the suggested reforms would not have taken place.
 Subsequently, Turkey worked on and announced a new Turkish constitution and reformed the Turkish justice system by including the Swiss Civil code, the Italian criminal law and the German Commercial law before completion of the five years in question.

 Declaration of Amnesty

 Annex VIII to the treaty, called "Declaration of Amnesty", granted immunity to the perpetrators of any crimes "connected to political events" committed between 1914 and 1922.
-The treaty thus put an end to the effort to prosecute Ottoman war criminals for crimes such as the Armenian genocide, the Assyrian genocide, the Greek genocide, and codified impunity for these crimes.
+The treaty thus put an end to the effort to prosecute Ottoman war criminals for crimes such as the Armenian genocide, the Sayfo, the Greek genocide, and codified impunity for these crimes.